Experience Transat

 San Gervasio ruins

-What is Cozumel most known for: Punta Sur Ecological Park
+Punta Sur Ecological Park

-Nature lovers must take a trip to the southern tip of the island to visit Punta Sur Eco Beach Park, also known as Faro Celerain Eco Park.
-It’s considered one of the best day trips you can make when visiting Cozumel.
+Nature lovers, get ready to be amazed!
+Head to the southern tip of the island to visit Punta Sur Eco Beach Park, also known as Faro Celerain Eco Park.
+It’s widely considered one of the best way to spend an entire day in this tropical paradise.

 Cozumel food tour - visite guidée Cozumel